symfony/symfony-docs/reference/configuration/security.rst

 Using the PBKDF2 encoder: Security and Speed
 --------------------------------------------

-.. versionadded:: 2.2
-    The PBKDF2 password encoder was added in Symfony 2.2.

 The `PBKDF2`_ encoder provides a high level of Cryptographic security, as recommended by the National Institute of Standards and Technology (NIST).